atifkhanncl/atifkhanncl.github.io/sample.md

 ```

 #### Helpful toy examples links
-Above describtion gives rough idea but toy examples explain this in detail.
+Above description gives rough idea but toy examples explain this in detail.
 - [Adapting MNIST classifier to lightning](https://towardsdatascience.com/from-pytorch-to-pytorch-lightning-a-gentle-introduction-b371b7caaf09)
 - [Adapting Bert language model to lightning on ROCm](https://rocm.blogs.amd.com/artificial-intelligence/pytorch-lightning/README.html)
 - [submitting a lightning job on SLURM](https://lightning.ai/docs/fabric/2.4.0/guide/multi_node/slurm.html)

 ### Using docker/singularity image

-- Copy the singularity image from scratchc: ```cp  /mnt/scratchc/ralab/software/pytorch_rocm6.2.3_ubuntu22.04_py3.10_pytorch_release_2.3.0.sif ./ ``` to your local folder ( running the image directly from this location will be mess up the conda env PATH variables)
+- Copy the singularity image from scratchc: ```cp  /mnt/scratchc/ralab/software/pytorch_rocm6.2.3_ubuntu22.04_py3.10_pytorch_release_2.3.0.sif ./ ``` to your local folder ( running the image directly from this location will mess up the conda env PATH variables)
 - Start this image as container: ```singularity exec --bind /mnt/scratchc/ralab/atif:/mnt pytorch_rocm6.2.3_ubuntu22.04_py3.10_pytorch_release_2.3.0.sif /bin/bash``` (bind/mount the directory where your data is using --bind)
 - Activate the conda enviroment that has all the packages you require + lightning package
-- You're now ready to train pytorch model on a single GPU.
+- You're now ready to train pytorch models on a single GPU.
 To train on multiple GPUs please follow the exact same process described above.

 ### Performance expectations